linked-solutions/fuseki-oidc/README.md

   _IMPORTANT_ you need to include `email` into "Default Scopes" of an identity provider
 * setup new client for frontend, set name and url.
   After it created add an email mapper in "Mappers" tab using "Add Builtin" button
+  * Enable Implicit Flow for this client in its keycloak settings
 * Library for frontend interaction with Keycloak can be found [here](https://www.npmjs.com/package/keycloak-js)

 Additional information about [keycloak](https://www.keycloak.org/).